What is Fat?

 Fats provide calorie energy, but cholesterol does not.
 Both fats and cholesterol can be produced in the diet and can be synthesized in the body , particularly in the liver.
 Lipids, however, are consumed in the intestines together.
 Since blood is mainly water, it is distributed through water-soluble carrier molecules called lipoproteins.

-To make you understand how fat and cholesterol are different from each other, here are some of the major differences between fat and cholesterol:
+To make you understand how fat and cholesterol are different from each other, here are some major differences between fat and cholesterol:

 |Difference between Fat and Cholesterol|